-On December 1, 2004, our subsidiaries, CCO Holdings, LLC and CCO Holdings Capital Corp., agreed to issue and sell \$550 million senior floating rate notes due 2010 in a private transaction to qualified institutional buyers in reliance on Rule 144A and outside the United States to non-U.S. persons in reliance on Regulation S. The notes will have an annual interest rate of LIBOR plus 4.125%, payable quarterly.
-The closing of the sale of these notes is expected to occur on December 15, 2004, and we anticipate that the net proceeds from the sale of the notes will be used to pay down bank debt and for general corporate purposes.
+On December 15, 2004, our subsidiaries, CCO Holdings, LLC and CCO Holdings Capital Corp., issued and sold \$550 million senior floating rate notes due 2010 in a private transaction to qualified institutional buyers in reliance on Rule 144A and outside the United States to non-U.S. persons in reliance on Regulation S. The notes have an annual interest rate of LIBOR plus 4.125%, reset and payable quarterly.
+The net proceeds from the sale of the notes will be used to pay down bank debt and for general corporate purposes.